DENKweitGmbH/terraform-hcloud-kube-hetzner/multicloud_agents_plan.md

 Refactored Plan to Implement "Custom Agent Nodes" Feature (v2 - Automatic Provisioning)

-Core Principle: The presence of a non-empty `custom_agent_nodepools` list in the user's `kube.tf` will implicitly activate the "multicloud agents" feature, enforcing WireGuard for CNI communication. **Terraform will automatically provision these custom agent nodes via SSH.**
+Core Principle: The presence of a non-empty `custom_agent_nodepools` list in the user's `kube.tf` will implicitly activate the "multicloud agents" feature, enforcing WireGuard for CNI communication. **Terraform will automatically provision these custom agent nodes via SSH, but users must install WireGuard tools manually on their custom nodes before provisioning.**

 I. Introduce New Terraform Variables (in `variables.tf`)